How much does a hospitality purchasing system cost

 Typical factors that influence the cost of a purchase to pay system

 A purchase to pay (P2P) system is a software application that streamlines the entire procurement process, from purchasing to payment.
-The cost of implementing a P2P system can vary depending on several factors, including:
+Whether you're looking for the best inventory management software for restaurants or a comprehensive procurement solution, the cost of implementing a P2P system can vary depending on several factors, including:

 Features needed